DON KIMES: MAKING THE OLD NEW AGAIN

 Sunstorm Magazine of the Arts “Don Kimes Paintings at Popolopen”, John Arthur Shanks feature

-Critics Choice Catalogue for Arsenal Gallery exhibition, Lawrence Alloway
+Critics Choice Catalogue for Arsenal Gallery exhibition, Essay and curated by Lawrence Alloway

 Artspeak New York “Two Views of Landscape” review by William Pellicone

 Artspeak New York “Vertical Landscape to Stone” review by Palmer Poroner on Wayne Thiebaud, Gretna Campbell and Don Kimes landscape exhibitions

 in Carone's Westbeth Studio, New York City, working on the William Page film Pushing Tradition: Nicolas Carone, 2009.

 Don Kimes Hillyer Art Space exhibition, Washington, DC, 2008

 According to a rabbinic legend, a king was distraught when his favorite diamond was scratched, but a skilled jeweler redeemed the royal loss by transforming the blemish into the thorn of a rose he proceeded to engrave upon the stone.
 Don Kimes is an artist whose career has a similarly cathartic sense of redemption to it.
 A catastrophic flood some eight years ago wiped out the best part of his life’s work and its documentation.
 He has since made the damaged residue of that disaster the starting point of abstractly reworked imagery that utilizes scans of what’s left of the originals, often to startling effect.
 I am using the second part of my life to re-paint the first.
 The flood turned out to be a gift, an exquisite interruption, the artist has written.
 Metaphors of alchemy are well-worn in art discourse, but for once they make sense.